Footleg/PiWars2019/README.md

 Run this command to switch to the mock branch:
 > git checkout mock

-Run this command to download the code from the mock branch:
-> git pull

 Run the mock robot:
 > python3 RockyRover.py